 - How much the beneficiary uses

-Surprisingly the monthly payment does not increase to much compared to how much extra your beneficiary would receive in the unlikely event of your death (sorry to be such a downer).
+Surprisingly the monthly payment does not increase too much compared to how much extra your beneficiary would receive in the unlikely event of your death (sorry to be such a downer).

 This questionnaire sucked I won’t lie.
 It took over 45 minutes and felt like I was getting grilled about every doctor visit in the past decade.
 They require a lot of information.
 If you decide to get life insurance I would encourage you to be prepared.
-To prepare make sure you have all your prescriptions, doctors contact info and past issues ready.
-Once the interrogation (I mean questionnaire) was over they gave me adjusted rates and setup my appointment.
-The “physical” is no additional cost to you and is schedule by an outside team.
+To prepare to make sure you have all your prescriptions, doctors contact info, and past issues ready.
+Once the interrogation (I mean questionnaire) was over they gave me adjusted rates and set up my appointment.
+The “physical” is no additional cost to you and is scheduled by an outside team.

 Finalizing the Life Insurance Policy

 After waiting an obnoxious amount of time (3 weeks) I got approved for life insurance.
 As my rates changed with past medical issues I reduced the coverage from $1,000,000 to $600,000 to align with my budget.
 I opted to pay the deductible in full annually.
 This lowered the cost instead of paying monthly or quarterly.
 If possible pay by the annual amount to save $50-$100 per year.
 The entire process took 6 weeks from start to finish but doesn’t require much on your end.
 If you have someone in your life you want to be protected in case of an emergency buy life insurance.
 Its relatively low costs and protects the ones you love most.